AmazeeLabs/algm_drupal8_baseimage_example/README.md

 4. Visit the new site @ `http://drupal-example-multisite1.docker.amazee.io`

+## Working with the local environment

+As described below, you do not check in the entire Drupal installation under version control.
+Practically this means that most tasks for local development will be done inside the containers (for instance, running composer and drush commands).

+Once your project is installed, run `docker-compose exec cli bash` in order to get a shell into the container.

+## Where do I place my custom settings, modules, themes, etc.

+This template aims to check into VCS _only_ those _custom_ files required by your project.
+As such you'll note that there are only a few directories available in your local development directory.
+These are then mapped into the appropriate directories inside the container.

+* `/modules` is mapped to `/App/web/modules/custom`
+* `/themes` is mapped to `/App/web/themes/custom`
+* `/sites/default` is mapped to `/App/web/sites/default`
+* `/config` is mapped to `/App/config/sync`

+## Updating Drupal Core

+Drupal core updates are taken care of by the upstream project.
+There should be no reason to update core manually.

 ## What does the template do?

 When installing the given `composer.json` some tasks are taken care of: